fadymorcos21/rasberrypi-AI-hand-gesture-light-dimmer/README.md

 ## 🔧 Installation & Setup

-Project is still incomplete, this information will come soon
+Project is still in progress, this information will be finalized soon.

 ---